koolj/awsamplifyvoicebot/README.md

 Test on local:3000
 ### `npm start`

-## Deploy to S3 (account should have right to AWS S3, Amplify, Lex post text and talk, Polly to talk, Lambda, Dynamodb, Cognito)
+## Deploy to S3
+(account should have right to read/write/access/execute to AWS S3, Amplify, Lex post text and talk, Polly to talk, Lambda, Dynamodb, Cognito)
 ### `amplify publish`

 ----------------------------------------